Sigma Theta Tau International

 Susan Coleman is a clinical faculty member at Georgetown University School of Nursing and Health Studies.
 Her specialty areas are Public Health Nursing and Vulnerable Populations.
 She received her BSN from the University of Michigan and MPH from The Johns Hopkins University.
 In addition to clinical teaching, Susan maintains an independent consulting practice.
 She is Chair-Elect of the Public Health Nursing Section of the American Public Health Association (APHA) in addition to Chair-Elect of the Quad Council of Public Health Nursing Organizations.

-Graduate Counselor
+Graduate Counselors

 Email: sb544@georgetown.edu